Safe Programming Methods

 24.04

-Correctness of concurrent access to shared objects: sequential and concurrent histories, the linearizability property, concurrent FIFO queue and register, linearizability properties (locality, blocking vs. non-blocking).
+Correctness of concurrent access to shared objects: sequential and concurrent histories, the linearizability property, concurrent FIFO queue and register, linearizability properties: locality (or compositionality) and non-blocking.

 Linearizability: A Correctness Condition for Concurrent Objects